Select Page

 Organizations like British Council IELTS can help you improve your communication skills with webinars, practice materials, tests, and free online courses.

-It’s important to research your profession in Canada to find out if you must meet an IELTS requirement.
-This will help you to prepare to work in Canada before you arrive.
+It’s important to research your profession in Canada to see if you must meet an IELTS requirement.

 Communication skills are important because they will ensure your success in the workplace.
 You can develop your communication skills at home, school, work, and in your community.
 And many people can help you to build these skills such as your family, friends, neighbours, and co-workers.